keptn/keptn.github.io/content/docs/0.16.x/reference/files/shipyard/index.md

     Defines the quality evaluation that is executed to verify the quality of a deplyoment based on its SLOs/SLIs.

-    *Synopsis:*

-        - name: evaluation
+    Use the optional `triggeredAfter` parameter to specify when to trigger the evaluation.

+    Set the `timeframe` property to specify the timespan to be evaluated.
+    For example, `timeframe: 5m` says that the quality gate evaluation looks at the previous five minutes.

+    `timeframe` must be specified but
+    you can specify the `timeframe` as part of the JSON payload and pass it in when you trigger the sequence using curl rather than hard-coding it in the file.
+    This makes the timeframe value dynamic.
+For example:

+        {
+         "type": "sh.keptn.event.SomeStage.MySequence.triggered",
+         # Other fields removed for brevity
+         "data": {
+           "evaluation": {
+             "timeframe": "5m"
+           }
+        }

 * `get-action`
-    Extracts the desired remediation action from a *remediation.yaml* file within a [remediation workflow](../../../automated_operations/remediation).
+    Extracts the desired remediation action from a *remediation* configuration within a [remediation workflow](../../../automated_operations/remediation).

-    *Synopsis:*

-        - name: get-action

 * `release`

     Defines the releasing task that is executed after a successful deployment occurs.
     This task shifts production trafic towards the new deployment.

-    *Synopsis:*

-        - name: release

 * `rollback`

     Defines the rollback task that is executed when a rollback is triggered.

-    *Synopsis:*

-        - name: rollback

 * `remediation`

     Defines whether remediation actions are enabled or not.

-    *Synopsis:*

-        - name: remediation

-For historical reasons and backward compatibility, the following tasks are reserved in Keptn although they are actually associated with services that run on the execution pland rather than on the control plane.
+For historical reasons and backward compatibility, the following tasks are reserved in Keptn although they are actually associated with services that run on the execution plane rather than on the control plane.

 * `deployment`

     Defines the deployment strategy used to deploy a new version of a service.
-    This is part of  *helm-service*, which assumes that Istio is installed on the cluster and supports setting the deployment `strategy` to:
+    This is part of  *helm-service*, which assumes that Istio is installed on the cluster unless the Job Executor Service is installed in the cluster.
+    The deployment `strategy` is set to one of the following:

     * `direct`: Deploys a new version of a service by replacing the old version of the service.
     See [Direct deployments](../../../continuous_delivery/deployment_helm/#direct-deployments)